pablodecm/phd_thesis/src/101_chapter_1.md

 in order to compute physical observables which otherwise would be divergent due higher order perturbative corrections which cannot be easily calculated.
-This effect can be also understood as a coupling that varies with the energy scale, which referred to a running couplings.
-The strong force coupling $\alpha_s=g_s^2/(4\pi)$ can thus be approximated as a function of the renormalisation energy scale $\mu_R^2$ as follows:
+This effect can be also understood as a coupling that varies with the energy scale, which is referred to as a "running" coupling constant.
+The strong force
+coupling $\alpha_s=g_s^2/(4\pi)$ can thus be approximated as a function of the renormalisation energy scale $\mu_R^2$ as follows:
 $$